SoftwareSystemsLaboratory/PTMTorrent/ptm_torrent/modelhub/README.md

 ## How to Run

-To run the scripts within this folder, the larger `ptm_torrent` project and its dependencies must first be installed.
+To run the scripts within this directory, the larger `ptm_torrent` project and its dependencies must first be installed.
 See this project's root [`README.md`](../../README.md) for more information.

 ### Through [`__main__.py`](__main__.py)